 Banff and Canmore

-By far, the most popular road trip and day trip from Calgary is to head to the Canadian Rockies and experience the mountain resort town of Banff (as well as Canmore, which is on the way).
-It only takes about 1.5 hours to get to Banff National Park (see our Calgary to Banff route guide, which covers all of your options and activities along the way).
+By far, the most popular road trip and day trip from Calgary is to head to the Canadian Rockies and experience the mountain resort town of Banff (and Canmore, which is on the way).
+It only takes about 1.5 hours to get to Banff National Park (see our Calgary to Banff route guide, which covers all your options and activities along the way).

 Canadian Badlands

-The landscape east is something out of an old spaghetti western and tales from back in the day can be heard at such places as the Atlas Coal Mine and seen at Medalta in the Historic Clay District in Medicine Hat.
+The landscape east is something out of an old spaghetti western, and tales from the past can be heard at places like the Atlas Coal Mine and seen at Medalta in the Historic Clay District in Medicine Hat.

 Sundre Area

-Only a couple of hours’ drive from the city is the town of Sundre.
-It sits in the foothills of the Rocky Mountains – the peaks are still visible but this spot offers more of a flavour of the wild west.
+The town of Sundre is Only a couple hours’ drive from Calgary.
+It sits in the foothills of the Rocky Mountains – the peaks are still visible, but this spot offers more of a flavour of the Wild West.
 Full of ranch lands offering horseback riding to explore more of the terrain, this area is for nature enthusiasts who can appreciate the cowboy traditions that helped shape Alberta.
 Enjoy camping, white-water rafting, some good eats, and more.

 Turner Valley